 What to Wear on July 4 in San Francisco

 The Fourth of July in San Francisco requires the same preparation as any other summer evening in the city: layers, a jacket, and realistic temperature expectations.
-By the time fireworks begin at 9:30 p.m., the temperature at the Fisherman's Wharf waterfront is typically in the high 50s or low 60s, with wind.
+By the time fireworks begin at 9:30 p.m., the temperature along the Crissy Field and Marina waterfront is typically in the high 50s or low 60s, with wind.
 People who arrive in shorts and a t-shirt from warmer parts of the Bay Area are a common sight, and they are consistently cold by the time the show ends.
 The locals who arrive in down jackets are not overdressed; they are appropriately dressed for July 4 in San Francisco, which is a cold-weather event regardless of the calendar.